-We consider an input image $f:\mathbb{R}^2\to\mathbb{R}$.
-We lift it to the space of positions and orientations $\SE{2}$ (by creating an orientation score) to disentangle crossing structures.
-The orientation score $W_\phi f$ is calculated by a convolution with a rotating anisotropic wavelet $\phi$ and is given by Eq.~\eqref{eq:orientationscoreWphif}.
-For $\phi$, we use real-valued cake wavelets (see \cite{InvertibleOrientationScores,InvertibleOrientationScores2}).
-We use 32 orientations for all experiments.
-From the orientation score $W_\phi f$, we calculate a crossing-preserving vesselness $\mathcal{V}^{\SE{2}}(W_\phi f)$, which is done as described in \cite[Appendix~D]{Berg2024geodesic}.
-In all experiments, we use parameter settings $\xi=1$, $\zeta=1$, $s=\{1.5,2,2.5,3\}$, $\sigma_{s,Ext}=0$ and $\sigma_{a,Ext}=0$.
 From this crossing-preserving vesselness, we compute a cost function $\mathcal{C}=1/(1+\lambda \mathcal{V}^{\SE{2}}(W_\phi f)^p)$ with parameters $\lambda>0$ and $p>0$.
-Then, we binarize the cost function using Otsu's method to identify the threshold value.
+Then, we binarize the cost function using Otsu's method to identify the binarization threshold value.
 Because the width of the structures varies within the same image, we choose to identify the centerline of the binarized structure, using the approach proposed in \cite{Lee1994skeleton}.
 Since this is done in an isotropic way, we compensate for that by slightly dilating the structures in the $\mathcal{A}_1$-direction; the principal direction of the local structure (see Eq.~\eqref{eq:MetricTensorFrameA} for the explicit formula of $\mathcal{A}_1$).
 The support of the resulting binarized function on $\SE{2}$ together with the lifted bifurcation information (for all orientations at bifurcation position equal to 1) is then used for the reference set $I$ in the \deltaConnected\ component algorithm, more specifically, we identified $\mathbbm{1}_I$.

 Then, we use the connected component algorithm as introduced in \ref{alg:deltaconnectedComponents} to identify all connected components in the lifted image.
 To visualize the output of the \deltaConnected\ component algorithm, we define the function $f^{CC}:\SE{2}\to\mathbb{N}$ by